Elkton Community Groups

-Each year EPIC hosts four events: The Elkton Greater Open Golf Tournament (First Sunday in June), Autumn Days Car Show (Second Saturday in October), Annual Autumn Days Arts and Crafts Festival (Third weekend in October) and the Holiday Home Tour (First Sunday in December).
+Each year EPIC hosts four events: The Elkton Greater Open Golf Tournament (First Sunday in June), Highway 340 Yard Sales (Second Saturday in September), Annual Autumn Days Arts and Crafts Festival (Third weekend in October) and the Holiday Home Tour (First Sunday in December).
 All proceeds go directly back to the town through these projects.
 EPIC always welcomes new members.

 Purpose: EPIC is organized for the purpose of improving the image of and the quality of life in Elkton.

 Contacts: Harry Armbruster 540-298-2410 or Donna Mowbray 540-298-9370.